What is self-isolation?

 Remember to wash your hands thoroughly for at least 20 seconds, avoid touching your face, and, if you have symptoms, cough into a tissue.
 If you have dependants, make sure they are doing all of this too – it will help to avoid spreading or picking up the virus.

 Keeping fit is vital for staying healthy, but even more so in self-isolation.
-You can only exercise in your home (including a private garden).
-Even going out for a walk is not allowed if you're self-isolating.

 There are plenty of ways you can exercise without needing any special equipment, from house walks to at-home yoga.